THE 13th CASEE CONFERENCE AT TECHNICAL UNIVERSITY OF MOLDOVA

 Please mention your registration number as a reason for the bank transfer.

-Deadline for Abstract submission: the beginning of March
+Deadline for Abstract submission: the end of April

 ORGANAZING COMMITTEE